Academic Resources

 Provider Partners give students the most options for studying away.
 They give hands-on service from applications to the first day in country, then when returning to the USA.
 The Global Engagement Office works with the providers who give access to universities across the world for semester, year, or summer/January programs.

-Plymouth State University has bilateral exchange agreements with the institutions listed below.
-With these exchange partners, PSU students pay their PSU tuition and room/meals associated with their specific exchange program for one semester or one year.
-Our current partners include:
+Plymouth State University has bilateral exchange agreements with the University of Southeastern Norway, Bo, Norway.
+With this exchange partner, PSU students pay their PSU tuition and room/meals associated with their specific exchange program for one semester or one year.

 Study Abroad Requirements